kjd/coen/README.md

 ## Troubleshooting

-### Fails on “Waiting for domain to get an IP address. . . ”
+### Fails on "Waiting for domain to get an IP address. . ."

 There is a trick using `qemu` instead of `kvm` to avoid this error.
 Execute the following command: